 The Stuart Addition Historic District generally conforms to a tract deeded to the city of Staunton in 1803 by Judge Archibald Stuart.
-The neighborhood developed gradually but steadily and was well established by the Civil War.
+The neighborhood developed gradually but steadily, and was well established by the Civil War.
 As with all of Staunton’s older areas, it experienced its greatest growth from the 1870s to World War I. The Stuart Addition Historic District thus has great diversity of both architectural styles and forms.
 Intermingled with this collection of Staunton’s oldest residences, some dating before 1825, are characteristic examples of later styles such as Italianate, Queen Anne, and Georgian Revival.
-All but a fraction of its 105 structures are contributing ones.
-Traditionally a racially-mixed neighborhood, the district contains three historically African American churches and a 1915 black elementary school.
-A principal architectural landmark in the Stuart Addition Historic District is the Victorian Gothic-style St. Francis of Assisi Roman Catholic Church (shown), designed by Staunton architect T. J. Collins.
+All but a fraction of its 105 buildings are contributing to the significance of the district.
+Traditionally a racially-mixed neighborhood, the district contains three historically African American churches and a 1915 Black elementary school.
+A principal architectural landmark in the Stuart Addition Historic District is the Victorian Gothic-style St. Francis of Assisi Roman Catholic Church, designed by Staunton architect T. J. Collins.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.

 VLR: Virginia Landmarks Register

 DHR has secured permanent legal protection for over 700 historic places - including 15,000 acres of battlefield lands

 DHR has erected 2,532 highway markers in every county and city across Virginia

 DHR has engaged over 450 students in 3 highway marker contests